Destinations Greece The Cyclades Mykonos

 Semeli Group — also runs Bao's

-InsiderThe hotel runs a free shuttle into Chora — worth it, since it's a 10-minute walk down the Rohari hill into town and a steep climb back at night.
+InsiderThe hotel runs a free shuttle into Chora, worth taking, since it's a 10-minute walk down the Rohari hill into town and a steep climb back at night.
 It's named for Semeli, the mother of Dionysus.

-On the hill above Ornos Bay — 58 rooms, adults-only, a recent addition that's climbed the considered-Mykonos-stays list fast.
-A central pool, two restaurants, a small spa, a kitchen that takes Mykonian ingredients seriously.
-The right pick for couples who want Ornos's south-coast convenience without paying for the Luxury Collection wrap of Santa Marina.
+On the hill above Ornos Bay: 58 rooms, adults-only, a recent arrival that's climbed the Ornos shortlist fast.
+A central pool, two restaurants, a small spa, and a kitchen that takes Mykonian ingredients seriously.
+Come here if you want Ornos's south-coast convenience without paying for the Luxury Collection wrap at Santa Marina.

 What it's known for